mod-posh/yaml2doc/src/Yaml2Doc.Cli/docs/Yaml2DocCli.md

 **Parameters**
 - `path` — The path provided by the user (relative or absolute).
 - `baseDirFull` — The allowed base directory full path, typically the current working directory.
-- `allowExistingFile` — When, existing files are permitted (e.g., input).
-When, the target must not already exist (e.g., output) to prevent unintended overwrite.
+- `allowExistingFile` — When, existing files are permitted (for input).
+When, the target must not already exist (for output) to prevent unintended overwrite.
 - `stderr` — Error output writer used to report validation failures.

 **Returns**

-The validated full path on success; otherwise, with an error message written to `stderr`.
+The validated full path on success; otherwise,.

 <a id="yaml2doc.cli.yaml2doccli.run(string[],system.io.textwriter,system.io.textwriter)"></a>
 ## Method: Run(string[], TextWriter, TextWriter)
-Entry point for the CLI logic, separated from `Program` to enable unit testing.
+Executes the CLI: validates paths, converts YAML to Markdown, and writes output.

 **Parameters**
-- `args` — Command-line arguments in the form:
+- `args` — Command-line arguments.

-yaml2doc <input.yml> yaml2doc <input.yml> <output.md> yaml2doc --dialect <id> <input.yml> [output.md]
 - `stdout` — Destination for normal output (Markdown).
 - `stderr` — Destination for error output.

 **Returns**

-Process exit code:

-0 on success.
-1 for usage or argument errors.
-2 when the input path is invalid or the input file is not found.
-3 on output path validation failure, conversion error, or I/O failure.
+Exit code: `0` success; `1` usage/argument errors; `2` invalid input path or file not found; `3` output path failure, conversion error, or I/O failure.

 **Exceptions**
 - [ArgumentNullException](System.ArgumentNullException.md) — Thrown if `stdout` or `stderr` is.